Management Apprenticeships: FAQs

 Apprentices will require line management engagement and support. but if your organisation has solid line management systems in place and if organisational managers take the development of colleagues seriously, then, in our experience, they are not particularly onerous.
 As part of the same one-to-one conversations, the same talent management or the same considerations around access to new projects or responsibilities, for example, the apprenticeship will blend in and, if that is already in place, organisations will see no particular difference in supporting the delivery of the apprenticeship and supporting the learner to do their existing job.
 All that is really asked of the apprentices’ line manager is supportive line management with regular consideration of someone’s learning, but it is a crucial part of the programme that Eliesha takes steps to highlight and support from the outset of the programme.

-What are the knowledge/skills tasks and assessments?
+What are the tasks and assessments?

-When apprentices are gathering workplace evidence, those are pieces of work they will complete as part of their normal role: looking to demonstrate that they have been putting the skills and behaviours into practice.
-These might be appraisals that they are holding with their colleagues, team briefings or even safety briefings.
+When apprentices are gathering workplace evidence, those are pieces of work they will complete as part of their normal role; looking to demonstrate that they have been putting the skills and behaviours into practice.
+These might be appraisals they are holding with their colleagues, team meetings or even safety briefings.
 Particularly relevant are occasions where they talk to their colleagues about delivering strategic objectives, so if the apprentice held a presentation about the current strategic objectives and how that is that is translated into operational requirements for their own department, this would be a great example of the evidence that managers will be bringing into their portfolio to demonstrate that they have embodied the skills and behaviours.

 It’s easy to see assessments as a ‘must do’ – something that’s tacked on to the programme and must be completed in order to get the certificate, but, in our experience, learners quickly begin to see assessments as an opportunity of embedding their learning and really thinking about the topic rather than learning passively and expecting things to stick in the memory.
 Our apprenticeship programmes, and the employers we work with, want the learner to fully internalise new ideas, and assessments are a demonstrable method to ensure that they are engaging with it.
 Even when completing a written assessment, particularly in the first part of the programme, the programme tutor/coach is not simply assessing their work but also ensuring that they’re truly understanding the learning.

-Much of people management – particularly at the team leader / supervisor level – is explaining, showing and demonstrating, so we use assessments as a way of getting apprentices to explain their new learning to someone else and to articulate their ideas, which really helps that embedding of learning.
+Much of people management – particularly at the team leader level – is explaining, showing and demonstrating, so we use assessments as a way of getting apprentices to explain their new learning to someone else and to articulate their ideas, which really helps that embedding of learning.

 What is the 20% ‘off-the-job’ requirement and how do the programmes account for it?